Donald Brittain

 What is the best movie of Donald Brittain?

-According to audience ratings, the best movie starring Donald Brittain is "Tommy Douglas: Keeper of the Flame" with a rating of 10.0/10.
+According to audience ratings, the best movie starring Donald Brittain is "The Lost Pharaoh: The Search for Akhenaten" with a rating of 10.0/10.

 How many movies has Donald Brittain acted in?